Paprium: Release

 After release, it was discovered by owners of the Paprium cartridge that the game starts off with a troll game called "PAAAAA" on first boot, which is an unbeatable demake of the game which will only appear on first boot, and never appear on subsequent boots.
 This move was widely criticized with reports that the game does not boot on certain hardware like Analogue's field-programmable gate array (FPGA) based Mega Sg, clone consoles, or even Sega released revisions of the Sega Mega Drive.
 This was acknowledged by WaterMelon directly stating that they only designed the game for Sega produced hardware.
 Initial workarounds were discovered that allowed Paprium to boot on the Mega Sg, with Analogue eventually releasing an official firmware update that allows the cart to work on the Mega Sg natively.
 Other users have found on certain revisions of the Sega Mega Drive require a 32X to be plugged in to boot, despite Paprium not being a 32X game or taking advantage of the 32X's additional hardware.
 This was also confirmed by Godde directly, mentioning that early versions of the Model 1 Mega Drive require the 32X to function.

 On February 17, 2021, WaterMelon announced all copies of Paprium have been sold out, with a post-release announcement planned for February 22.
 On February 22 WaterMelon announced that they are still shipping games; however, they would begin sale of their intellectual property, including Pier Solar and Paprium, along with their unreleased games.

-WaterMelon announced on October 22, 2021, that a new Kickstarter campaign for Paprium is launching to fund the development of ports to the Sony PlayStation 4, Sony PlayStation 5, and Steam, which was extended out to Sega Dreamcast, Nintendo Switch, and a port to the Sega Game Gear with funding goals being reached at a later date.
-While this campaign launched with a new version of their arcade stick, the Grand Stick IV and an ability to purchase additional cartridges for the Mega Drive game, many original backers are still reporting not having received their copy of the same.
+WaterMelon announced on October 22, 2021, that a new Kickstarter campaign for Paprium is launching to fund the development of ports to the PlayStation 4, PlayStation 5, and Steam, which was extended out to Dreamcast, Nintendo Switch, and a port to the Game Gear, with funding goals being reached at a later date.
+While this campaign launched with a new version of their arcade stick, the Grand Stick IV and an ability to purchase additional cartridges for the Mega Drive game, many original backers are still reporting not having received their copy of the game.